Jony Ive is leaving Apple

 The unthinkable has happened.
 Jony Ive, chief design officer at Apple, is leaving the company to form his own independent design studio.
-The Financial Times is reporting that it’s called Loveform, and its first client is Apple.
+The Financial Times is reporting that it’s called Lovefrom, and its first client is Apple.
 Apple announced the news earlier today.

 Ive is the key figurehead responsible for the modern resurgence of Apple.
 Under Ive’s design leadership, Apple launched every modern piece of hardware it’s known for today, from the original iMac and iBook, to the iPod, Mac mini, iPad, iPhone, and Apple Watch—and all their various permutations.
 His core (and secretive) design team has been largely unchanged for over a decade.
 Design will be left in the hands of Evans Hankey, vice president of industrial design, and Alan Dye, vice president of human interface design.